EverettNC/ALPHAWOLF/ALPHAWOLF_VISION.md

 ### The Close

 > "AlphaWolf.
-Because no one should be left behind because they can't afford an $8000 device.
+Because everyone deserves access to life-changing AI, not just those who can afford $8000+ devices.
 >
 > Because AI should assist, not replace.
 >
 > Because everyone deserves a warm hug when they need it most.
 >
-> Download free.
+> Available now.
 Works anywhere.
 Changes everything.
 >
 > **This is what AI can be when it's built with love.**"